vsheg/intermediate-ml/2c-quantile/index.typ

         mark: "x",
       ),
     ),
-  )
+  ) <fig-censoring-plot>

-  With standard Gaussian regression, this censored data creates a leftward bias in estimates since observations are truncated.

-  Quantile regression offers a solution by allowing us to model different quantiles $q$ of the distribution.
-  Unlike mean estimation, certain quantiles remain robust even with censored data, providing more reliable predictions when observations are incomplete.

 ]

-$
-  cal(L)_q^"cens" (epsilon) := cases(cal(L)_q (epsilon)\, & delta = 1, -q dot min{epsilon, 0} \, & delta = 0 )
-$

-where $delta$ is the event indicator (0=censored, 1=real), and $min{epsilon, 0}$ represents
-underpredictions.
+In standard Gaussian regression, censoring results in a bias in estimates since observations are truncated.
+Quantile regression allows to model different quantiles $q$ of the distribution: some areas of the distribution may not be affected by censoring, while others are.
+By choosing appropriate quantiles, we can obtain reliable estimates even in the presence of censoring.

+However, in general it's better to experiment with different losses and other models, that work with censoring implicitly.

 == Invariance
 Quantile regression is *invariant to monotonic transformations* of $y$ like logarithm or square